Two very common “medical devices” are ubiquitous: sunglasses and reading glasses.

 Other structural considerations include acceptable material guidelines and corrosion resistance, along with special features like polarized lenses.

-Reading glasses must follow the same standards in regard to impact resistance and durability, material makeup and ignition resistance.
-Specifications involving lense magnification and strength are also outlined in ANSI Z80.3.
+Reading glasses must follow the standard in regard to impact resistance and durability, material makeup and ignition resistance.
+Specifications involving lense magnification and strength are also outlined in ANSI Z80.31.

-All companies involved in the manufacturing or import into the U.S. of FDA-regulated products must register their product with the FDA and renew registration annually.
-They must also designate an individual to handle communication between the company and the FDA concerning their product.
+All companies involved in the manufacturing or import into the U.S. of FDA-regulated products must register annually with the FDA.
+This process is known as establishment registration.
+The company must also designate an individual to handle communication between the company and the FDA concerning their product.

-As they are considered Class 1 medical equipment in the U.S., the FDA dictates the following product labeling requirements for sunglasses and reading glasses:
+As they are considered Class 1 medical device in the U.S., the FDA dictates the following product labeling requirements for sunglasses and reading glasses:

 As important as these labeling requirements are, equally important are labeling claims you are not allowed to make.
 Any kind of language suggesting your product’s “therapeutic benefits” must be cleared by the FDA before it can be applied.